Koryo-saram: Return migration to Korea

 There was some minor return migration of Soviet Koreans to Korea in the first half of the 20th century.
-They formed 4 main groups: those sent for intelligence work during the Japanese colonial period, the Red Army personnel who arrived in 1945–1946, civilian advisors and teachers who arrived in the northern half of the peninsula in 1946–1948 and individuals who repatriated from the Soviet Union to North Korea for personal reasons.
+They formed four main groups: those sent for intelligence work during the Japanese colonial period, the Red Army personnel who arrived in 1945–1946, civilian advisors and teachers who arrived in the northern half of the peninsula in 1946–1948 and individuals who repatriated from the Soviet Union to North Korea for personal reasons.
 Though it was common in most of the newly socialist countries of the Eastern Bloc to receive Soviet-educated personnel who were from the country or had ancestral ethnic connections there, in North Korea such returned members of national diaspora played a more important role than in other countries.

 Later, labour migration to South Korea would grow to a large size.
 As of 2005, as many as 10,000 Uzbekistani nationals worked in South Korea, with most of them being ethnic Koreans.
 It is estimated that remittances from South Korea to Uzbekistan exceed $100 million annually.

+A number of Koryo-saram communities now exist in South Korea, including Ttaetgol Village, Gwangju Koryoin Village, Hambak Village, Texas Street, and Central Asia Street in Seoul.
+Several of these communities are also host to Russian speakers of other ethnicities.

+Koryo-saram have consistently reported feeling social isolation or even employment discrimination when in Korea.
+The experience of returnees has been portrayed in media, such as the 2011 film Hanaan, by Koryo-saram director Ruslan Pak.

 Culture

 After their arrival in Central Asia, the Koryo-saram quickly established a way of life different from that of neighbouring peoples.
 They set up irrigation works and became known throughout the region as rice farmers.
 They interacted little with the nomadic peoples around them and focused on education.
 Although they soon ceased to wear traditional Korean clothing, they adopted Western-style dress rather than the clothing worn by the Central Asian peoples.

 The ritual life of the Koryo-saram community has changed in various respects.
 Marriages have taken on the Russian style.
 At Korean traditional funerals, the coffin is taken out of the house either through the window or a single door threshold; however, if there is more than one door threshold on the way out (e.g. in modern multi-stories buildings), three notches are made on each threshold.
 The name of the dead is traditionally written in hanja; however, as hardly anyone is left among the Koryo-saram who can write in hanja, the name is generally written in hangul only.
 On the other hand, the rituals for the first birthday and sixtieth anniversary have been preserved in their traditional form.

+In New York City, United States, there is the All Nations Baptist Church, a Russian-speaking Christian church for Koryo-saram.